Webinar: Case Studies Utilizing iPSC-Derived Cardiomyocytes in Drug Discovery

 Senior scientist, Scientific service provider in site at VWR Catalyst

 Dr. Stephane Bedut works as a scientific service provider in site in VWR Catalyst for a biotechnology department of the Institut de recherches Servier.
 He is mainly involved in in vitro cellular models and middle to high-throughput assay development for drug screening (characterization and safety).
 In his work he is particularly focusing on cardiomyocytes and neurons derived from induced pluripotent stem cells.

-After he obtained his PhD at the University or TOURS, France, for his work on cardiac physiology and electrophysiology Dr. Bedut joined the cardiovascular department of the Institut de Recherches Servier where he was responsible for the patch-clamp experiments.
+After he obtained his PhD at the University of Tours, France, for his work on cardiac physiology and electrophysiology, Dr. Bedut joined the cardiovascular department of the Institut de Recherches Servier where he was responsible for the patch-clamp experiments.